Start-up checklist

 Don’t be afraid to change your business idea based on what you find when researching.
 The feedback you get from potential customers will enable you to hone and perfect your ideas before you’ve spent too much time and money.
 Keep honing your idea and testing it with potential customers until you’re sure they would be willing to pay for it.

-Step 3: Get funding
+Step 3: Consider funding

 Step 4: Develop and plan

-The business planning process will give you a feel for the various elements that will determine your success, from cash flow, to sales forecasting to your personnel structure.
 A good business plan will let you structure your finances efficiently, show potential investors the strength of your business, and focus your efforts on developing your business.

 A business plan isn’t written once; it’s a living document that you return to periodically to help you spot potential pitfalls before they happen.

-Step 5: Find partners, suppliers and premises
+Step 6: Find partners, suppliers and premises

 Your business is likely to involve working with other people in order to develop and sell your idea, so you will need to know how to approach and work with partners, suppliers and distributors.
+Always put a contract in place with the help of a solicitor, and cultivate relationships with multiple suppliers so your business is not dependent on only one or two.